DMacMakes/dmdocs/content/en/torrens/ise102/week7/index.md

 The goal this week is to make strong progress on the slot machine, building out your remaining functions using the methods I showed today, and to practise zipping and delivering the work.

 1. At a minimum, you should have the class-demonstrated features in your program: screen clearing, waiting for the any key and an error-checking main menu.
-2. Given the assessment is due next week, there should be other functionality coded by now and hopefully any remaining tasks at least noted in your comments if not pseudocoded.
+2. Given the assessment is due next week, there should be other functionality coded and hopefully any remaining tasks at least noted in your comments if not pseudocoded.
+3. Using the bullet list from the week 6 notes as a paste, write pseudocode for the `displaySlotMachine()` function:
+    * Show cash
+    * Get user bet, check it
+    * if valid, Take away bet
+    * if invalid, say why and ask again.
+    * generate and show 3 random numbers 2-7
+    * Check for winning combos
+    * Calculate winnings
+    * Display win/loss info
+    * Return to menu.
+> Think of `displaySlotMachine()` as a top level function, a bit like `main()`: it will **call some other functions** because it has so much to do.
+Getting a valid bet, checking if the 3 cards/wheels showed 3 of a kind/pair etc.
+>
+> Write pseudocode that would call these functions, **giving them the info they need and saving the value they return**.

-3. Download your project from Replit and rename the zip file as follows:
+4. Download your project from Replit and rename the zip file as follows:
    _ise102_slots_week7_lastname_firstname.zip_
    <!-- 3.
 Close Visual Studio and clean up your project for submission as taught in week 7 class, then zip it.
 You can use the name `ise102_slots_week7_lastname_firstname.zip`.
 There is a short guide on the subject [resources page](https://dmdocs.netlify.app/torrens/ise102/assessments/#deliverable) and the full 25 minute walk through with all the reasoning behind the process in the [Class 7.2 recording here](https://au-lti.bbcollab.com/recording/87d7fbef0fc94cfe85032a2b01850e1c) -->